EffectOrientedProgramming/book/Chapters/02_Introduction.md

 It will take time and effort to rewire your brain into this new mode of thinking.
 The goal of this book is to give you a gentle start along this path.

-## From Unpredictable to Predictable

-Systems built from unpredictable parts can have predictable behavior.
-This might sound far-fetched or even impossible.

-Most existing languages are built for rapid development.
-You create a system as quickly as possible, then begin isolating areas of failure, finding and fixing bugs until the system is tolerable and can be delivered.
-Throughout the lifetime of the system, bugs are regularly discovered and fixed.
-There is no realistic expectation that you will ever achieve a completely bug-free system, just one that seems to work well enough to meet the requirements.
-This is the reality programmers have come to accept.

-If each piece of a traditional system is unpredictable, when you combine these pieces you multiply the unpredictabilities -- the combined piece is significantly less predictable than the component pieces.

-What if we could change our thinking around the problem of building software systems?
-Imagine building small pieces that can each be reasoned about and made predictable.
-Now suppose there is a way to combine these predictable pieces to make larger parts that are just as predictable.
-Each time you combine smaller parts to create a larger part, the result inherits the predictability of its components.
-Instead of multiplying unpredictability, you maintain predictability.
-The resulting system is as predictable as any of its components.

-This is what *Functional Programming* together with *Effect Systems* can achieve.
-This is what we want to teach you in this book.

-The biggest impact on you as a programmer is the requirement for patience.
-With most languages,
-  the first thing you want to do is figure out how to write "Hello, World!", then start accumulating the other language features as standalone concepts.
-In Functional Programming we start by examining the impact of each concept on predictability.
-We then combine the smaller concepts, ensuring predictability at each step.

-A predictable system isolates parts that are always the same (called pure functions) from the parts that are unpredictable
-  (Effects).

-## Dealing With Unpredictability

-Any real program has to interact with things outside the programmer's control.
-All external systems are unpredictable.

-Building systems that are predictable requires isolating and managing the unpredictable parts.
-An approach that programmers may use to handle this is to isolate the parts of the program which use external systems.
-By isolating these parts, programmers can handle the unpredictable parts in more predictable ways.

-The interactions with external systems can be defined in terms of "Effects".
-Effects create a divistion between parts of a program that interact with external systems and parts that don't.
+## Types of Effects

+An Effect is an interaction, often with an outside system, that is inherently unpredictable.
-For example, a program that displays the current date requires something that actually knows the current date.
+For example, a function that displays the current date requires something that actually knows the current date.
-That program must talk to an external system, usually just the operating system, to get this information.
+That function must talk to an external system, usually just the operating system, to get this information.
-Such programs are unpredictable because the programmer has no control over what that external system will say or do.
+Such functions are unpredictable because the programmer has no control over what that external system will say or do.

-## What is an Effect?

-An *Effect* is an interaction, often with an outside system, that is inherently unpredictable.

-Anytime you run an Effect, you change the world and cannot undo that change:
+When you run an Effect, you often change the world:
 - If you 3D-print a figurine, you cannot reclaim that material.
 - Once you send a Tweet, you can delete it but people might have already read it.
 - Even if you provide database `DELETE` statements paired with `INSERT` statements, it must still be considered Effectful.
   Another program might read your data before you delete it, or a database trigger might activate during an `INSERT`.

-Once a program runs an Effect, the impact is out of our control.
+Once a program runs an Effect, the impact is out of our control and it cannot be undone.

 We must also assume that running an Effect modifies an external system.
 As a real-life example, just saying "You are getting a raise" creates an Effect that may not be reversible.

-Effects that only read data from external systems are also unpredictable; for example, getting a random number.

-There are many types of Effects:
+There are numerous different Effects, such as:
 - Accepting user input
 - Reading from a file
 - Getting the current time from the system clock
 - Generating a random number
-- Displaying on the screen
+- Displaying to a screen
 - Writing to a file
 - Mutating a variable
 - Saving to a database
 - And more...

-These can have domain specific forms:
+These can have domain-specific forms:
 - Getting the current price of a stock
 - Detecting the electrical current from a pacemaker
 - Checking the temperature of a nuclear reactor